opensumi/docs/docs/develop/basic-design/core-idea.en.md

 ## Extension and API

-As mentioned before, many of OpenSumi's functional modules are pluggable, and those that cannot be plugged is because they provide extension APIs (in other words, they can be pluggable after the Extension module is removed).
+As mentioned before, many of OpenSumi's functional modules are pluggable, and those cannot be plugged is because they provide extension APIs (in other words, they can be pluggable after the Extension module is removed).
 OpenSumi extension system is based on the extension of VS Code, which can be regarded as a superset of VS Code extensions.
 For detailed introduction of the extension system, see [Extension Mechanism](./extension-mechanism).

 The OpenSumi extension is similar to the VS Code extensions.
 We will keep its compatibility with the VS Code extension API, and constantly update and iterate the extension API.
 The extension API is a collection of objects, such as methods and classes, offered to third-party code to call .
 Extension modules contains all extensions and extension API-related implementations, but when it comes to a certain extension API, the ultimately called module is the one implemented them.
 For example, `terminal-next` module offers `sumi.window.createTerminal` capability, while the extension just takes its package for the plug-in to call.